 As a tenant, you have certain rights under the law.
-For instance, you have a legal right to organize with other tenants and form or join tenant organizations to protect your rights.
-Your landlord must permit your tenant group to have meeting, at no cost, in any community or social room in your building.
+For example, you have a legal right to organize with other tenants and form or join tenant organizations to protect your rights.
+Your landlord must permit your tenant group to have meetings, at no cost, in any community or social room in your building.
 This is true even where the use of the room usually requires payment of a fee.

 - To show the apartment to prospective purchasers or tenants.

 If you are disabled, you have a right to have your landlord give you reasonable accommodations so you can enjoy equal access to housing.
 Your landlord must allow you to make reasonable structural modifications to your apartment if they are necessary to allow you to fully use your apartment, like building a ramp or installing grab bars in the bathroom.
 If you have a disability as defined under either Federal, State or New York City laws, you have a right to an accommodation animal that would be medically helpful to you.
 This could be a guide dog, service animal, or emotional support animal.
 Under a recent New York City law, a housing provider must respond to any request for such accommodation and have a discussion with you about your request for an accommodation.
 There have been similar rules under the Federal laws that a housing provider must engage in what’s called “the interactive process.”
 Your landlord cannot refuse to have a discussion with you about your request for an accommodation and cannot simply tell you no without reason.
 Nothing in your lease can diminish your rights under these laws.